ProvableHQ/ARCs/arc-0009/README.md

     token_id as u128.private;
 ```

-This pattern is analogous to structural typing or duck typing: "if it has the fields I need, I can use it."
+This pattern is analogous to structural typing or duck typing.
 Combined with `call.dynamic`, this enables generic protocols that work with any compliant record type without needing to know the specific program at compile time.
+Note that the presence of a dynamic record does not imply the existence of a corresponding minted, unspent record.
+A dynamic record needs to be translated and passed into a function that expects a (non-external) static record for the existence check to happen.

 ## Strategy Pattern (Library Dispatch)